Keep a CHANGELOG

 How can I minimize the effort required?

-Always have an "Unreleased" section at the top for keeping notes on any changes.
+"Unreleased" section at the top for keeping track of any

 This serves two purposes: